PACIFIC 100G Te Moana-nui-a-Kiwa/Pacific Worlds

 PACIFIC 100G | BE, EDSW, EMHSS, LC | Semester One 2024 | City Campus | 15 points

 Introduces students to Pacific Studies and the worlds of Te Moana-nui-a-Kiwa (The Pacific).
 Through the study of taonga or cultural treasures drawn from specific cultures and societies, insights into Indigenous Pacific knowledges and practices are developed.
 Spanning deep history and the contemporary moment, this course provides a critical understanding of change in the Pacific over time and space.

 By the end of this course, you should:

-- Learn about Pacific Studies as a means of inquiry and knowledge.
+- Have been introduced to Pacific Studies as a means of inquiry and knowledge

 'A great interdisciplinary course which taught us more than just Pacific studies.'

 'A truly enlightening and highly educational course concerning all the contemporary critical issues affecting the Pacific peoples and their responses to these issues.'

 'The tutorials provided a friendly space where we could learn collectively and revise knowledge from each module.
 I appreciated the way we broke down each topic within the module in groups and produced answers at the end of the tutorial which supplemented our notes.'

 'Having a familiar environment really helped me learn better.
 Being around brown potential provided me with the encouragement to work for brown success.
 To succeed and become a social marker for my family as well as my South Auckland community.'

 'Having many guest lecturers (who are esteemed academics in the individual lecture topics) provided us with an in depth understanding of Pacific Studies as a whole.'